The Relationship Between SEO and Subdomains

 avatar

-We take a look at the ins and outs of a domain, a subdomain, and a subdirectory, and how each of these impacts your SEO.
-Then, there is guidance for when to use a subdomain vs. a subfolder and the pros and cons of a subdomain, hopefully making it easier for you to select the option that suits your website the best.
+In this article, we take a look at the ins and outs of a domain, a subdomain, and a subdirectory, and how each of these impact your SEO.

 To better understand the nuances of a subdomain and a subdirectory, it helps understand what a domain is and its pieces.